Carbon removal vs emissions avoidance – what's the difference?

 Carbon offsetting projects fall into two categories, whether the offset has been generated by emissions avoidance (also known as emissions reduction) or by carbon removal.
 But what's the difference between these two methods?
 And should you prioritise one of them when purchasing carbon offset credits as a business?

-Emissions avoidance or emissions reduction projects are when future emissions are avoided or reduced through an activity.
-The most common types of carbon offset projects are:
+Emissions avoidance or emissions reduction projects are when an activity or project results in future greenhouse gas emissions being avoided or reduced.

 New and innovative ways of removing carbon from the atmosphere are being worked on all the time, but currently some of the most common types of carbon removal projects are: